ComputerKWasTaken/BetterEcosystemProjectManagement/frontier/README.md

 ## One-paragraph summary

 Frontier is BetterDungeon's cards-based runtime for AI Dungeon scripting.
 Scripts publish state through reserved story cards, BetterDungeon observes and reacts to that state, and ops-capable modules can answer requests back through the same card-driven request/response path.
-The current shipped module set is `scripture`, `webfetch`, `clock`, `geolocation`, `weather`, `network`, `system`, and `ai`.
+The current shipped module set is `scripture`, `webfetch`, `clock`, `sdk`, `geolocation`, `weather`, `network`, `system`, and `ai`.
 The runtime is unified, live-count-aware, and already implemented.

 ## Current status